Mohamed-Elwakdy/MD5-Mohamed-Elwakdy-/README.md

 ```
 <br>

-#### apply normalization techniques to treate the negative values with changing the location for the 'RET' independent vaiable to be the last column in the dataframe
+#### Apply normalization techniques to treate the negative values with changing the location for the 'RET' independent vaiable to be the last column in the dataframe
 ```python
 for column in df.columns:
     df[column] = (df[column] - df[column].min()) / (df[column].max() - df[column].min())